 The remainder of this post will cover how to set up the Performance Planner and understand the findings.

 It is simple to create a Performance Plan.
 It is a free service provided by Google Ads to help you improve your advertising.

-Add those reasons to the list of reasons why your company should utilise Performance Planner.
+Add those reasons to the list of reasons why your company should utilize Performance Planner.

 To create a plan, follow these steps:

 - Click the wrench-looking icon in the upper-right corner of Google Ads to access tools and settings.

 - To create a performance plan, click “Create a plan” or “+.”

 - You can choose which campaigns to include in your strategy.